 Enrollment is voluntary.
 It is open to all regularly enrolled day session students who are citizens of the United States, possess good moral character, are physically qualified, are not less than fourteen years of age, and are approved by the President of the College and the Professor of Aerospace Studies.
-Entrance into the Professional Officer course is on a selective basis.
+Entrance into the Professional Officer course is on a competitive basis.
 Selection is based upon composite scores derived from Air Force Officer Qualifying Tests, Air Force ROTC grades, academic grades, and instructors' and Professional Officer Course Selection Committee Members' estimate of the cadet's potential officer qualities and leadership ability.
 In addition, an applicant for enrollment in the Professional Officer course will not be eligible unless he will be less than 28 years of age at the time of graduation, if enrolling in Category II, or less than 261/2 years of age at time of graduation, if enrolling in Categories IP or IN.
 Choice of category is made at time of application for enrollment in the Professional Officer course.
 The categories to choose from are as follows:

 - CATEGORY IP.
-Included are those cadets who desire to enter pilot training after graduation and who meet the mental and physical standards for this type of training.
-The active duty obligation is five years. - CATEGORY IN.
-Included are those cadets who desire to enter navigation training after graduation and who meet the mental and physical standards for this type of training.
-The active duty obligation is five years. - CATEGORY II.
+Included are those cadets who desire to enter pilot training after graduation and who meet the mental and physical standards for this type of training. - CATEGORY IN.
+Included are those cadets who desire to enter navigation training after graduation and who meet the mental and physical standards for this type of training. - CATEGORY II.
 Included are those cadets who are pursuing Electrical, Mechanical, Industrial, Chemical, or Civil Engineering or other scientific and technical fields, and who meet the mental and physical standards for an Air Force commission.
-The active duty obligation is four years.

 CATEGORY II (Meteorology).
 Included are those cadets who meet certain academic prerequisites in physics and mathematics and who desire to serve as weather officers.
-The active duty obligation is four years.